lilyyangyn/COMP3297_HOTZONE/hotzone/README.md

 All data management pages are restricted to login-only.
 Therefore, unauthenticated visitors are redirected to admin login page before they can access their target management page.

 The websie now only provide functionalities related to location management, including view, add and delete.
+For location data returned by GeoData without a nameEN value, name in the search box is used.

 ### Deployment
 The project is deployed using heroku, with postgresql as its database.